Nitrokey/nethsm/docs/clustering.md

 problem), it will be inoperable while isolated (not even read-only).

-However if the node recovers, it will cleanly resynchronize with the rest of the cluster and becomes operable again, without losing data.
+However if the node recovers, it will cleanly resynchronize with the rest of the cluster and become operable again, without losing data.

-If it never recovers, it has to be remove from the cluster (see next section), factory reset, and go through the join process again from scratch.
+If it never recovers, it has to be removed from the cluster (see next section), factory reset, and go through the join process again from scratch.

 #### A network partition happens and quorum is still reached